ShriyanDey/attention-flags-mlps-write/README.md

 ## Key Terms

-- **Polysemanticity** — individual neurons respond to multiple unrelated concepts rather than cleanly encoding one feature.
+- **Polysemanticity**: individual neurons respond to multiple unrelated concepts rather than cleanly encoding one feature.
-- **Superposition** — models represent more features than they have dimensions by storing near-orthogonal vectors in shared space, at the cost of interference.
+- **Superposition**: models represent more features than they have dimensions by storing near-orthogonal vectors in shared space, at the cost of interference.
-- **Sparse Autoencoders (SAEs)** — decompose internal activations into a larger set of interpretable, sparse features that disentangle superposition.
+- **Sparse Autoencoders (SAEs)**: decompose internal activations into a larger set of interpretable, sparse features that disentangle superposition.

 ## Running It